imgix/gatsby/README.md

    }
    ```

    Therefore, we need to set the option to `file.url`, to return the url at `node.file.url`.
+NB: the value for `rawURLKey` is passed to `lodash.get`, so array indices, etc can also be used if necessary.

 3. Set the option to the correct value, **making sure that the URL includes an http or https.** For this example, since the image URL didn't have a `https`, we have to add `https` to the `URLPrefix` option: